aryajh-a/aryajh-a/README.md

 - 👋 Hi, I’m Arya Kumari
-- 👀 I’m a front-end developer.
+- 👀 I’m a front-end developer
-- 🌱 I’m currently learning back-end.
 - <!--💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...